GuillaumeGomez/rust-GSL/README.md

 ```shell
 > cargo doc --open
 ```

-Then open this file with an internet browser: `file:///{rgsl_location}/target/doc/rgsl/index.html`

 You can also access the latest build of the documentation via the internet [here](https://docs.rs/crate/GSL/).